mac-theobio/DataViz19/notes.md

 ## header and footer

 These are also files which seem reasonably easy to look at.
-Right now (Sun aft.) they are still 744 files because I had some lightweight ones
+Right now (Sun aft.) they are still 744 files because I had some lightweight ones.

 # Instructions